-8.2 INTERNAL AUDIT
+8.2.
+Internal audit

-Given the size of the Company, the Company does not have an internal audit function.
+Given the size of the Company, it does not have an internal audit function.

 The Board meets with the auditors at least twice a year without any executives present to discuss an oral report as to whether the auditors have discovered any matters requiring an independent internal report.
 If the Board has any concerns with controls or processes, it may request the external auditors to carry out additional audit work.